You can also hit “Enter” on your keyboard to submit your query.

 Ballarat is home to many secret and quirky laneways, but there’s one laneway off Armstrong Street North you definitely need to check out while you’re here.

 Walk down here and you’ll also discover the super cool Hop Queen – a huge mural painted by local artist Travis Price.
+The umbrellas overhead change colours periodically so there’s always a new scheme to snap.

 Stop for a coffee before checking out the very cool Travis Price mural on the side of Webster’s Market and Café.
-Take a walk south of this heritage cornerstone and you’ll discover another perfect backdrop in the form of a very colourful (and car-less) alley (next to 53 Webster Street).

 Step back in time as you wander the iconic Main Road.
 It never matters what time of the day it is, the Travis Price mural at the end of the street always looks stunning!
+It’s on the side wall of modern Thai restaurant Mr Jones.

 Stand by Ballarat’s Burke and Wills fountain in the middle of Sturt Street and you’ll find yourself surrounded by the city’s oldest (and most beautiful) architecture.